-Others, occasionally, will need some “treats” from their home country and that is fine, too.
-Being away from family can be hard, even if, it is through choice, so it can be nice to experience those memories from where we come from at times.
-Some people may not get all the cultural rules of Italy immediately and that is also alright — it does not need to irritate or annoy us.
+Others, occasionally, will need some “treats” from their home country, and that is fine, too.
+Being away from family can be hard, even if it is by choice, so it can be nice to experience those memories from where we come from at times.
+Some people may not get all the cultural rules of Italy immediately, and that is also alright; it does not need to irritate or annoy us.

-My motto has always been to try to live my best life possible in Italy — I realized a long time ago that I could not change sixty million Italians, so I decided to bend like the willow, rather than resist like to oak.
+My motto has always been to try to live my best life possible in Italy.
+I realized a long time ago that I could not change sixty million Italians, so I decided to bend like the willow rather than resist like the oak.
 It’s amazing how life becomes much easier when you embrace rather than push back.
 This does not mean being passive, when assertiveness is called for, you need to draw on that.

-While I am obviously a fan of expat boards and groups, mainly because of the wonderful generosity shown by most of the members to share advise, tips, and encouragement.
-I would, however, like to point out that such platforms should never be interpreted or relied upon as solid, accurate professional / or legal counsel.
-The information shared is normally of a general nature, and, as such, should not be applied to a specific situation without the proper due diligence being carried out.
+While I am obviously a fan of expat boards and groups, mainly because of the wonderful generosity shown by most of the members to share advice, tips, and encouragement, I would, however, like to point out that such platforms should never be interpreted or relied upon as solid, accurate professional or legal counsel.
+The information shared is normally of a general nature, and, as such, should not be applied to a specific situation without proper due diligence being carried out.

 If you require any case-specific assistance, please feel free to contact me www.damienofarrell.com

 Get my mini eBook ’50 Tips on Relocating to Italy’ at the super-convenient price of €3.97 today!
 Download here